 May 17-18, 2017

-The Wisconsin HAIs in LTC and the Department of Health Services (DHS), Division of Quality Assurance (DQA), is pleased to announce the Art & Science of Infection Prevention and Control conference for staffs working in Wisconsin nursing homes to be held May 17-18, 2017, at the Kalahari Resort and Conference Center.
+The Wisconsin HAIs in LTC and the Department of Health Services (DHS), Division of Quality Assurance (DQA) provided the Art & Science of Infection Prevention and Control conference for staffs working in Wisconsin nursing homes on May 17-18, 2017, at the Kalahari Resort and Conference Center.

 The conference was developed in collaboration with DQA staff, nursing home providers and members of the Wisconsin HAIs in LTC Coalition.
-National and local experts will address the topics of antibiotic stewardship, outbreak identification and management and surveillance.
+National and local experts addressed the topics of antibiotic stewardship, outbreak identification and management and surveillance.
+Listed below are the presentations/sessions that were provided during the conference.
+The table identifies session titles and speaker handouts.
+Select a session title to access the associated webcast.

 The Wisconsin HAIs in LTC Coalition and the Department of Health Services (DHS), Division of Quality Assurance (DQA), hosted five educational workshops about urinary tract infections for healthcare personnel working in Wisconsin nursing homes.
 Staff recommended to attend included administrators, directors of nursing, infection preventionists, medical directors, nurses, pharmacists, physicians, and quality assurance personnel.
 These workshops coincided with the rollout of the Wisconsin HAI in LTC Coalition’s UTI Toolkit.
 The UTI Toolkit will help nursing homes understand the rationale and infrastructure needed to improve processes around diagnosis and treatment of UTI.